 The District provides a full range of educational services appropriate to grade levels Pre-K through 6.
 This includes regular as well as special education for handicapped students.
-The Bass River School District was monitored by the Department of Education during the 2013-2014 school year and determined to have met or exceeded all criteria stated in the evaluation.
-The district completed the 2014-2015 fiscal year with an average enrollment of 110.1 students, which is a decrease of 2.9 students from the previous year's enrollment of 113.0.
+The New Jersey Department of Education monitored the Bass River School District during the 2013-2014 school year, The Department of Education determined that the District met or exceeded the criteria stated in the evaluation, with the exception of Curriculum and Instruction.
+The District implemented a corrective action plan to address the areas of deficiency.
+The district completed the 2015-2016 fiscal year with an average enrollment of 111 students, which is an increase of 1 student from the previous year's enrollment of 110.
 The following details the changes in the student average daily enrollment of the district over the last ten years: